Ruth-wj/olympics-eagle/README.md

 https://github.com/password123456/setup-selenium-with-chrome-driver-on-ubuntu_debian

-Ensure that valid api keys are present in the pushover_api_keys.json file for the Pushover app.
+Ensure that valid keys are present in the pushover_api_keys.json file for the Pushover app.
+This will require setting up an application in Pushover.

 Run the program by executing